 Before you can transfer money internationally, you need to lock-in an exchange rate.

-If you are happy to proceed, the exchange rate is locked-in, and you will be emailed a confirmation with the details of your transaction.
+Following that, you will be emailed a confirmation with the details of your transaction.

-Step 3 – Pay for your transfer
+Step 3 – Send in your money

 The confirmation email will include the amount you need to send in and where to send it.